rsharanesh-iitm/Tech-Stuff/Android vs ios.md

 _Fifth_, and finally, Apple’s plan of making processors with wide pipelines at (initially) lower clock speeds has come to fruition.
 In very broad terms, SoC makers can either make a CPU core with a narrow pipe, but run that pipe at high clock frequencies; or use a wider pipe, but at lower clock speeds.
 Like a real world water pipe, you can either pump water at high pressure through a narrower pipe or at lower pressure through a wider pipe.
 In both cases you can theoretically achieve the same throughput.
 ARM falls squarely in the narrow pipeline camp, while Apple is in the wider pipeline camp.

+***Conclusion***

+To conclude on the discussion I will summarise the important points from the above discussion.
+One of the main important thing followed by apple was to make the wider pipeline with a lower clock speed and so as to increse the IPC(Instruction per cycle).
+All others followed the way of increasing the number of cores.
+But Apple went on increasing t's IPC with lesser number of cores, but parallely increasing the number of threads per core.

+To combat the effect of latency, apple introduced large cache memory and so there is a more efficient way of processing.
+While coming to the battery performance, it follows the "Race to shutdown" methodology wherein the cores are powered on for small time of time, the task is done faster and as soon as the task is done the performance cores are shutdown.

+To finish off we won’t see a SoC from Qualcomm, Samsung or Huawei that can beat Apple’s latest SoC, in terms of raw CPU power unless one of the following happens:

+- Apple stumbles and produces a “bad” SoC.
+This means it will lose its lead against the other OEMs.
+- One of the leading chip makers decides to build an expensive CPU with a large surface area and lots of silicon dedicated to things like cache etc.